What's the Deal with Muscle Spasms and Cramps?

 We took muscle spasms 101 from neuromusculoskeletal disorder specialist Matthew Meyers, M.S., of Velocity Sports Medicine in West Westport, Connecticut, so you can ditch the twitch for good.

 - What is it?
 A muscle spasm is an involuntary contraction of one or more muscle.
+A muscle cramp is simply a sustained (aka longer-lasting) muscle spasm.

 - What causes them?
 Muscle spasms can be caused by overexertion, stretching too far, dehydration, electrolyte deficiency, and muscle tightness, fatigue, or trauma.